ansible/ansible-runner-service/misc/nginx/README.md

 If no real certificates available, a test set of certificates can be generated executing the scripts provided:

 Note:
-User can easily customize the certificates to satisfy his own prefernces, changing the contents of the file "certificates_data.custom".
+User can easily customize the certificates to satisfy his own preferences, changing the contents of the file "certificates_data.custom".
 By default, the scripts generate wildcard TLS certificates (valid to be used in any computer), but it is also possible to specify a custom "CN" field for use the certificates only in the desired computers.

 e.g: